xpetit/upfluence-social/README.md

 To improve performance, consider using algorithms (t-digest?) that don't require to store & sort all the values to compute percentiles.

 There are other optimization opportunities like using SOA (each dimension in a separate array) with delta-compression.

-If it is acceptable to limit the analysis to the last 185 days, `uint16` can represent seconds (instead of `uint32`).